sharingcloud/github-scbot/README.md

 - `bot admin-help`: _Show this comment_
 - `bot admin-enable`: _Enable me on a pull request with manual interaction_
+- `bot admin-disable`: _Disable me on a pull request with manual interaction_
 - `bot admin-set-default-needed-reviewers <count>`: _Set default needed reviewers count for this repository_
 - `bot admin-set-default-merge-strategy <merge|squash|rebase>`: _Set default merge strategy for this repository_
 - `bot admin-set-default-pr-title-regex <regex?>`: _Set default PR title validation regex for this repository_